-Don’t stand on the sidelines with your feet kicked up on your desk.
-Go get your hands dirty and show your engineers you’re not afraid to get in the trenches.
-This will inspire and make engineers who follow you, work harder.
+Don’t just chill on the sidelines with your feet propped up.
+Roll up your sleeves and show your engineers you’re not afraid to get in the trenches.
+This will inspire them to work harder and follow your lead.

 “If you think about war … do you want the general in some like ivory tower or on the front lines?
 The troops are going to fight a lot harder if they see the general on the front lines.”

-Elon Musk doesn’t shy away from getting his hands dirty.
-In fact, most of his work is doing engineering.
-He’s on the factory floor rubbing shoulders with all his employees.
-He even sleeps in his factories!
+Elon doesn’t shy away from getting his hands dirty.
+He spends most of his time engineering and hanging out with his employees on the factory floor.
+The guy even sleeps in his factories!

-I go as far as to say you need to ALWAYS have an understanding of all technical details of a project.
-Otherwise, you can’t properly lead engineers or provide any meaningful feedback to engineers.
-You’ll then come off as a puppet.
-Personally, I had the most respect for bosses who were insanely smart and who worked alongside me.
+I’d even say you should always have a solid grasp of the technical details of a project.
+That way, you can lead engineers effectively and provide meaningful feedback.
+Otherwise, you’ll just seem like a puppet.
+Personally, I had mad respect for bosses who were super smart and worked alongside me.

 The importance of leadership in engineering wrap up